Cavity-QED Simulation of a Maser beyond the Mean-Field Approximation: Comparison to Experiment

-Assuming that stimulated emission/absorption across S$_1$ and S$_0$ is weak, a pentacene molecule that is optically excited into S$_1$ has a $p = 0.275$ probability\cite{takeda2002zero} of fluorescing straight back to the ground state S$_0$, releasing its energy optically, and a $(1-p)$ probability of transferring by ISC into the triplet manifold, whereupon almost all of its energy is converted into heat by way of non-radiative decay\cite{clarke1976triplet}, first between T$_2$ and T$_1$ and subsequently between T$_1$ and S$_0$.
-The heat capacity of the PP is approximately 280 JK$^{-1}$mol$^{-1}$\cite{pentaceneheat} with the crystal containing $4.4\times10^{-4}$ mol\cite{wu2020room}.
-Therefore, 3 ms of pumping with 150 W of optical power should raise the temperature of the PP by approximately 3.7 K. Fig.~4 of Lang~\textit{et~al.}\cite{lang2007} indicates that the temperature sensitivity of the X-Z transition at room temperature is approximately -0.08 MHz/K, resulting in a -0.3~MHz shift in frequency.
+The maser’s oscillatory output at 1.4495 GHz was detected by a logarithmic detector (Analog Devices AD8318) and recorded using a digital storage oscilloscope (Tektronix TBS 1102B-EDU, 2-gigasamples/s sampling rate, 100 MHz bandwidth). \\ Fig.~3 shows the fits of both an MFA and our 10-bin simulation to the experimental data.
+Each fit was obtained by adjusting just two unknown parameters: the number of pentacene molecules coupled to the cavity mode, $N$, and the dephasing rate, $\chi=2/T_2^*=\chi_{lm}$ for all $l,m$.
+Though there are more than $10^{17}$ pentacene molecules within the cavity's PTP crystal (as inferred from the weight of the ingredients filling the Bridgman growth vial), our best fits are obtained with $N=2.3\times10^{15}$ used for the MFA simulation and $N=2.7\times 10^{15}$ for the 10-bin model.
+We found that dephasing rates (for T$_1$'s X-Z transition) of 1.1 MHz and 0.84 MHz for the MFA and 10-bin models, respectively, gave the best fits.
+These values agree well with the value of 1.1 MHz found in Ref.~\cite{wu2020room}.\\ Fig.~\ref{fig:maseroutput} shows that both the MFA and 10-bin simulations can reproduce the initial collective Rabi oscillations observed before reaching steady-state.
+The 10-bin simulation provides a better match to both the amplitude and frequency of oscillations, with an R$^2$ value of 0.77, compared to 0.27 for the MFA model, from 0.01 to 0.20 ms. However, both fall out of phase with the experimental data.
+Once the initial oscillations have decayed, the simulated output in both our model remains fixed, whereas in the actual experiment, the output is observed to decline slowly over time.
+We speculatively attribute this decline to heating effects that our models do not account for.
+We attempt to quantify the degree and consequences of optical heating in the next paragraph. \\ Assuming that stimulated emission/absorption across S$_1$ and S$_0$ is weak, a pentacene molecule that is optically excited into S$_1$ has a $p = 0.275$ probability\cite{takeda2002zero} of fluorescing straight back to the ground state S$_0$, releasing its energy optically, and a $(1-p)$ probability of transferring by ISC into the triplet manifold, whereupon almost all of its energy is converted into heat by way of non-radiative decay\cite{clarke1976triplet}, first between T$_2$ and T$_1$ and subsequently between T$_1$ and S$_0$.
+The heat capacity of the PTP is approximately 280 JK$^{-1}$mol$^{-1}$\cite{pentaceneheat} with the crystal containing $4.4\times10^{-4}$ mol\cite{wu2020room}.
+Therefore, 3 ms of pumping with 150 W of optical power should raise the temperature of the PTP by approximately 2.6 K. Fig.~4 of Lang~\textit{et~al.}\cite{lang2007} indicates that the temperature sensitivity of the X-Z transition at room temperature is approximately -0.08 MHz/K, resulting in a -0.2~MHz shift in frequency.
 Over a longer timescale, this thermal energy will also be transferred to the temperature-sensitive STO ring, the resonant frequency of which is estimated to have a temperature dependence of 2.6 MHz/K, based on the Curie-Weiss dependence of its dielectric constant\cite{STOtemp, wu2020room}.
 A maximum temperature increase of 0.2~K is possible for this resonator, given that the ring has a heat capacity of 100 JK$^{-1}$mol$^{-1}$ and contains $2.3\times10^{-2}$ mol\cite{STOheatcapacity, wu2020room}.
-This would correspond to a change in its resonant frequency of 0.5 MHz and a maximum possible frequency detuning of $\Delta f_{max}=0.5-(-0.3)=0.8$ MHz.
+This would correspond to a change in its resonant frequency of 0.3 MHz and a maximum possible frequency detuning of $\Delta f_{max}=0.3-(-0.2)=0.5$ MHz.
 Given the transition's nominal inhomogeneous linewidth $= 1/(\pi T_2^*) = \chi/(2 \pi) = 0.2$~MHz or so\cite{wu2020room}, the frequency detuning due to such a temperature increase could significantly alter the effective number of pentacene molecules coupled to the maser mode, thus affecting the maser's output power.
 The output power will likely also be reduced by a decrease in the lifetime of the population inversion as temperature increases, as also observed in NV diamond masers\cite{zollitsch2023maser}.